marekj/marekj.github.io/_posts/2013-08-13-beginning-chruby-with-ruby-install-linux-mint.markdown

 ### install ruby-install

 What is `ruby-install`?
 It's a tool for installing rubies on your system.
 How do you install `ruby-install`?
-Read this: https://github.com/postmodern/ruby-install#install - It's the same process as installing `chruby`.
+[Read this](https://github.com/postmodern/ruby-install#install) - It's the same process as installing `chruby`.
 It installs itself in `/usr/local/share/ruby-install`.

 After installing `ruby-install` run the following command `ruby-install` to see what known version of rubies you can install with it.